What to do if your keys are locked in the car

-The RAC states that its roadside mechanics will attempt to unlock the car, but if they can’t for any reason, they will arrange for a locksmith to attend, for which you will be responsible for covering any costs.
+The RAC states that its roadside mechanics will attempt to unlock the car, but if they can’t for any reason, they will arrange for a locksmith to attend, for which you will be responsible for any costs.
 If a locksmith isn’t available, the car is taken to a nearby garage, where you’ll also be responsible for the cost of work.
-The RAC also offers a ‘Key Replace’ product that covers you for up to £1,500 for the cost of replacing keys and locks up to the value of £1,500.
+The RAC also offers a ‘Key Replace’ product that covers you for the cost of replacing keys and locks up to the value of £1,500.

 As well as offering roadside assistance to its members, the AA also offers AA Key Assist, a service that will replace lost or stolen car keys at your work, home or in a car park, as an extra.
 At the time of writing, AA Gold members get this service for free; however, make sure to double-check your plan’s included benefits to avoid incurring an extra cost.

 You should also call out roadside recovery if your keys become stuck in the ignition while you are away from home.
 If this happens on your driveway, it may be worth contacting the dealership or your local garage first to see if they can recover the car directly to their workshop for repairs.
 You could also call a recovery service but be sure that ‘home start’ is included on your policy as if not, you may be charged a fee.

 If you decide to call a locksmith, the Master Locksmiths Association website provides a list of qualified and vetted locksmiths in your area.
 According to their website, a callout can cost from £75 - although this can vary wildly depending on date, time and how remote your location is.

 Should you ever call the emergency services when you are locked out of your car?